Samuel Werenfels

 Samuel Werenfels ([ˈzaːmueːl ˈveːʁənfɛls]; 1 March 1657 – 1 June 1740) was a Swiss theologian.
 He was a major figure in the move towards a "reasonable orthodoxy" in Swiss Reformed theology.

 Life

 Werenfels was born at Basel in the Old Swiss Confederacy, the son of archdeacon Peter Werenfels and Margaretha Grynaeus.
-After finishing his theological and philosophical studies at Basel, he visited the universities at Zurich, Bern, Lausanne, and Geneva.
+After finishing his theological and philosophical studies at Basel, he visited the universities at Zürich, Bern, Lausanne, and Geneva.
 On his return he took on the duties, for a short time, of the professorship of logic, for Samuel Burckhardt.
 In 1685 he became professor of Greek at Basel.

 In 1686 Werenfels undertook an extensive journey through Germany, Belgium, and the Netherlands, one of his companions being Gilbert Burnet.
 In 1687 he was appointed professor of rhetoric, and in 1696 became a member of the theological faculty, occupying successively, according to the Basel custom, the chairs of dogmatics and polemics, Old Testament, and New Testament.